-- 1. To note the implications of this updated financial forecast, and to also note that this report will be presented to the Council meeting on 4th December 2017; - 2.
-To note the revised forecast revenue surpluses for 2017/18 and 2018/19 of £779k and £435k respectively as detailed at Appendix E; and - 3.
-To recommend to Council the release of the balance of the Collection Fund Deficit Reserve in the sum of £381k and the transfer of this amount into the Capital Investment Reserve in 2017/18.
+- 1. That the Council note the implications of this updated financial forecast; - 2.
+That the Council note the revised forecast revenue surpluses for 2017/18 and 2018/19 of £779k and £435k respectively as detailed at Appendix E; and - 3.
+That the Council approve the release of the balance of the Collection Fund Deficit Reserve in the sum of £381k and the transfer of this amount into the Capital Investment Reserve in 2017/18.

 The Council set its budget for 2017/18 at its meeting of 2nd March 2017.
 This report provides Members with an update of the financial position of the Council, including changes since that date.
+This report was considered by the Finance and Democracy Committee at the meeting of 20th November 2017.